hydraulic-software/conveyor/guidebook/docs/tutorial/hare/upload-real-site.md

     * [x] Run `conveyor make site`.
     * [x] You'll be asked to visit a payment URL where you can enter credit card data, and the `conveyor.license-key` key will be set to a short random code.
 This key is linked to your chosen download site URL.
-    * [x] Pay us (boo/hooray!) and rerun `conveyor make site`.
+    * [x] Rerun `conveyor make site`.
 You should now get files that can be uploaded to your chosen site URL.

 To release an update you just re-upload/overwrite the files at the site URL.

-!!! tip "Automatic site uploads"
+!!! tip "Upload using SFTP"
-    If you aren't using GitHub Releases and your download site is accessible using SSH, Conveyor can upload the results for you.
+    If your download site is accessible using SSH Conveyor can upload the site for you.
     Set `app.site.copy-to` to something like `"sftp://example.com/var/www/example.com/downloads"` i.e. the URL you'd use with `sftp`.
     Then use `conveyor make copied-site` to build the site and upload it all in one step.
 Also, remember the deploy workflow created in
     GitHub actions?
 You can run it to start a build/package/release sequence automatically.